Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Main

-The entire spectral sequence of SN\,2018evt directly resembles other well-observed SNe Ia-CSM events such as PTF11kx and SN\,2002ic (see Figure~\ref{fig:optsp}).
-The NIR spectrum of SN~2018evt at $\sim 324$ days after the maximum is similar to that of another SNIa-CSM candidate SN 2012ca with data at a comparable epoch (Figure~\ref{fig:nirsp}).

-\section{Results}

-\subsection{Observations}
+\subsection{Results}

+\subsubsection{Observations}

-SN~2018evt shows the characteristic spectral features of a Type Ia SN at early times together with Balmer emission lines (Figure~\ref{fig:cmp91t}) and the typical long-duration optical/IR light curves at late phases (Figure~\ref{fig:lc}), indicating a continuous interaction between the expanding ejecta and a radially-extending CSM.
-We observed SN~2018evt with the {\it Spitzer} \cite{Werner04} InfraRed Array Camera (IRAC) at 3.6\ $\mu$m ($CH1$) and 4.5\ $\mu$m ($CH2$) \cite{Fazio04} in the year 2019 (panel (a) of Figure~\ref{fig:image} and Table Extended Data 1).
-Meanwhile, the area of the SN location was scanned by the NEOWISE (near-Earth object $+$ the Wide-field Infrared Survey Explorer) reactivation mission \cite{neowise14} at 3.4\ $\mu$m ($W1$) and 4.6\ $\mu$m ($W2$) from 2019 to 2021 \cite{neowise14} (panel (b) of Figure~\ref{fig:image} and Table Extended Data 1).
-The MIR fluxes of SN\,2018evt exhibit an initial decline from $+149$ to $+310$ days relative to the estimated $B$--band maximum at MJD 58352, however, it is followed by an unprecedented re-brightening until the SN reached its peak luminosity in both $W1$ and $W2$ bands at around day $+674$ (Figure~\ref{fig:whole} a).
-This behavior is not only distinct from the steadily-fading light curves in optical bandpasses but also has not been seen in any previous SNe\,Ia-CSM in similar MIR filters (see Figures~\ref{fig:whole} and ~\ref{fig:lc} (b, c)); it is, however, likely that this is due to the lack of adequate time coverage of the observations of the latter.
+SN~2018evt shows the characteristic spectral features of a Type Ia-CSM SN at early times together with Balmer emission lines ({\bf Extended Data Figure 1}) and the typical long-duration optical/IR light curves at late phases ({\bf Extended Data Figure 4}), indicating a continuous interaction between the expanding ejecta and a radially-extending CSM.
+We observed SN~2018evt with the {\it Spitzer} \cite{Werner04} InfraRed Array Camera (IRAC) at 3.6\ $\mu$m ($CH1$) and 4.5\ $\mu$m ($CH2$) \cite{Fazio04} in the year 2019 ({\bf Extended Data Figure 5 a} and {\bf Extended Data Table 1}).
+Meanwhile, the area of the SN location was scanned by the NEOWISE (near-Earth object $+$ the Wide-field Infrared Survey Explorer) reactivation mission \cite{neowise14} at 3.4\ $\mu$m ($W1$) and 4.6\ $\mu$m ($W2$) from 2019 to 2021 \cite{neowise14} ({\bf Extended Data Figure 5 b} and {\bf Extended Data Table 1}).
+The MIR fluxes of SN\,2018evt exhibit an initial decline from $+149$ to $+310$ days relative to the estimated $B$--band maximum at MJD 58352, however, it is followed by an unprecedented re-brightening until the SN reached its peak luminosity in both $W1$ and $W2$ bands at around day $+674$ ({\bf Figure 1 } a).
+This behavior is not only distinct from the steadily-fading light curves in optical bandpasses but also has not been seen in any previous SNe\,Ia-CSM in similar MIR filters (see {\bf Figure 1} and {\bf Extended Data Figure 4} b, c); it is, however, likely that this is due to the lack of adequate time coverage of the observations of the latter.